neherlab/PoL1-course-materials/README.md

  - Membrane-less organelles and liquid-liquid phase transitions

 ## Lecture notes
 The lecture notes are typeset in Latex.
-A rendered PDF if available here in this repository at [lecture-nodes.pdf](lecture-nodes.pdf).
+A rendered PDF if available here in this repository at [lecture-notes.pdf](lecture-notes.pdf).

 ## Notebooks
 Much of the course material is provided in the form of Jupyter notebooks.
-These notebooks are in the `notebooks` directory and can be viewed and executed in jupyter.
+These notebooks are in the `notebooks` directory and can be viewed and executed in [jupyter](https://jupyter.org/).

 ## Recommended online resources